Gravel Grinder (Orange)

 Where are the food stops?

-There are only two food stops.
-The main food stop is adjacent to the registration area and the other is at Rolling Hills for the gravel route.
+The food stop is adjacent to the registration area.
 A rider is never further away from our food stop than the longest route which is 33 miles.
 By default, riders are put back at the main food stop after completing each route.

 what if I don't have a garmin?
 Can I follow the routes on my phone?